zeyad-mansour/lunar/README.md

 # Lunar
-Lunar is a neural network aimbot that uses real-time object detection accelerated with CUDA on Nvidia GPUs.
+Lunar is a neural network aim assist that uses real-time object detection accelerated with CUDA on Nvidia GPUs.

 ## About

 Lunar can be modified to work with a variety of FPS games; however, it is currently configured for Fortnite.
-Besides being general purpose, the main advantage of using Lunar is that it is virtually undetectable by anti-cheat software (no memory is meddled with).
+Besides being general purpose, the main advantage of using Lunar is that it does meddle with the memory of other processes.

 The basis of Lunar's player detection is the [YOLOv5](https://github.com/ultralytics/yolov5) architecture written in the PyTorch framework.